Ezequiel Duran Player Props: Rangers vs. Tigers

-On Wednesday, Ezequiel Duran (.725 slugging percentage in past 10 games, including two home runs) and the Texas Rangers play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
-First pitch is at 8:05 PM ET.
+The Texas Rangers, including Ezequiel Duran and his .805 slugging percentage over his past 10 games, take on starter Reese Olson and the Detroit Tigers at Globe Life Field, Thursday at 2:05 PM ET.

-He racked up two hits (going 2-for-4 with a home run and an RBI) in his most recent appearance against the Tigers.
+He racked up two hits (going 2-for-4 with a home run and two RBI) in his last appearance against the Tigers.

 Ezequiel Duran Game Info & Props vs. the Tigers